Best Times to Visit Helsinki, Finland

 Helsinki Metro

 The Helsinki metro is efficient and affordable, connecting the city center to the suburbs.
-Two lines serve most major attractions and residential areas.
-It's especially useful for longer distances or during rush hour when buses can be crowded.
+Two lines serve the city, with frequent departures.
+It's ideal for longer distances and avoids traffic congestion.

-Helsinki's extensive bike-sharing program offers a fun and eco-friendly way to explore.
-Bikes are readily available at numerous docking stations throughout the city.
-It's perfect for shorter distances and sightseeing.
+Helsinki's bike-sharing program offers a fun and eco-friendly way to explore the city.
+Bikes are readily available at numerous docking stations throughout the city center and surrounding areas.

 Ferries